 - This is additional deduction which will not form the part of Sec.80C limit.

-- The deduction under this section will be eligible for self-employed.
+- The deduction under this section will not be eligible for self-employed.

 NPS Tax Benefits under Sec.80CCD (1B)